 Earthquakes became consistent.
 After the first year, when the earthquakes grew in frequency, many governments dedicated teams to study the cause of them and provide insight into the changes the planet was undergoing.
 Arthur Denali was recruited by the Chilean government to study the earthquakes and provide insight as to how they might alter the nations landscape.
 The main concern centered on how the quakes would impact the mining industry.

 Arthur took the job for several reasons.
 He had been studying earthquakes for over ten years and knew his field, he needed the money to support his two young boys who were both starting their teenage years, and he was genuinely interested in what was causing the quakes themselves.
-He was certain there was a cause, and he wanted to find it first.
+He was certain there was a cause, and he wanted to be the first to find it.

 Leon and Christian were on the couch watching the game when Arthur walked in.
 They were sharing a bag of chips and never tore their eyes away from the screen.